A taxonomy of kitchen tools

 The most important tools in the kitchen are your hands.
 They provide important feedback about weight, temperature, and texture, and no mechanical tool can equal your fingers.
 Wash with hot water and soap often when handling food (see my article on food safety), but don't be afraid to use them.

 Beyond them, you don't need a lot of really expensive toys.
-Sorry guys.
+Sorry folks.
 You can do just fine with a few inexpensive toys.
 You don't need ceramic knives, copper mixing bowls, and enameled Dutch ovens.

 So what do you need?
 I went through my cabinets and drawers and made a list of all my favorite tools and what you should look for when shopping.
 Almost all the tools below are items I have tested personally.
 The ESSENTIAL tools in blue, and a few extras that can help you fine tune your craft.
 Getting married?
 Birthday, Christmas, Mother's Day, Dad's Day?
 Sign up for Amazon's Gift and Wish Registry and link to the products you'd love to get.